International non-governmental organization: Criticisms

 Given they are usually supported by donations, a popular concern about INGOs is where the money goes and whether it is spent efficiently.
 High administrative costs can be an indication of inefficiency, enrichment of employees at the expense of beneficiaries, embezzlement or misdirection of funds to corrupt local officials or dictatorship.
 Numerous attempts have been made to remedy the accountability of INGOs surrounding where and for what their money is being used.
 Websites like Charity Navigator and GiveWell attempt to provide transparency as to how much goes to administrative costs, what activities money is spent on, whether more donations would be helpful, and how cost-effective the activities are compared to other charities or potential activities.
+However, INGOs have also played an important role in pressuring international organizations to strengthen their accountability mechanisms, opening them up to greater scrutiny by stakeholders.

+Moreover, multiple organizations often exist to solve the same problem.
+Rather than collaborating to address a given situation, organizations frequently interact as competitors, which creates bottlenecks of treatment and supplies.
+Conflicts typically require organizations to quickly provide aid to regions with conflict.
+As such, ensuring immediate and future care quality is paramount.
+To this point, INGOs must prepare regions for when they leave by providing the tools and guidance necessary to support their citizens.
+More research must be done on the impacts of INGO support from the perspective of the recipient country or region, as much of currently published research has been completed from the lens of a Westernized donor or INGO.

-Another criticism is that many of the people benefiting from INGOs have no way to influence those activities and hold the organizations accountable. (for example by threatening to withhold donations).
+Another criticism is that many of the people benefiting from INGOs have no way to influence those activities and hold the organizations accountable (for example by threatening to withhold donations).
 Some charitable organizations solicit the participation of local communities to avoid problems related to intercultural competence, and avoid unintended consequences due to lack of buy-in or lack of knowledge about local conditions.
+Some INGOs have been accused of lack of partnership with local organizations since they have all the funding and they do not credit these local institutions and often do not give them equal respect.
+Additionally, INGOs often require/expect their partners to follow a Western model which can be incompatible with local community needs.

 In March 2015, the European Journal of International Relations criticized the impact of INGOs on government decision-making, claiming they are slowing integration of developing countries into the global economy.